-- (i) the Unmetered Device type; - (ii) the form of on/off control photoelectric cell control, timer control, ripple control or other control; - (iii) if timer control or ripple control, the on/off times for the timer control or the ripple control system; - (iv) if other control, the on/off times; - (v) if an Unmetered Device is shared with another NMI, the proportion of load that is agreed by affected Registered Participants to be attributable to that NMI (k).
+(v)(vii) if an Unmetered Device is shared with another NMI, the proportion of load that is agreed by affected Registered Participants to be attributable to that NMI (k).
 Each k factor will be less than 1.
-The sum of the k factors for a shared Unmetered Device across each respective NMI must be equal to 1; - (vi) if an Unmetered Device is not shared with another NMI, the k factor must be equal to 1; - (vii) number of such Unmetered Devices installed; - (viii) effective start date the first day on which that record in the Inventory Table is to be included in the calculation of metering data for that NMI; - (ix) effective end date the last day on which that record in the Inventory Table is to be included in the calculation of metering data for that NMI; and - (x) last change date the date that record in the Inventory Table was most recently created or modified. - (b) Each Unmetered Device in the Inventory Table is a unique combination of physical hardware, time control classification and shared portion.
-For example, if an Unmetered Device is shared with another NMI, the individual portions of the Unmetered Device(s) must be included in the Inventory Table as a separate Unmetered Device type on each NMI. - (c) Each MC must develop the initial Inventory Table for the NMIs for which it is responsible.
+The sum of the k factors for a shared Unmetered Device across each respective NMI must be equal to 1;

+(vi)(viii) if an Unmetered Device is not shared with another NMI, the k factor must be equal to 1; (vii)(ix) number of such Unmetered Devices installed;

+- (viii)(x) effective start date the first day on which that record in the Inventory Table is to be included in the calculation of metering data for that NMI; - (ix)(xi) effective end date the last day on which that record in the Inventory Table is to be included in the calculation of metering data for that NMI; and - (x)(xii) last change date the date that record in the Inventory Table was most recently created or modified. - (b) Each Unmetered Device in the Inventory Table is a unique combination of physical hardware, time control classification and shared portion.
+For example, if an Unmetered Device is shared with another NMI, the individual portions of the Unmetered Device(s) must be included in the Inventory Table as a separate Unmetered Device-type on each NMI. - (c) Each MC must develop the initial Inventory Table for the NMIs for which it is responsible.
 The initial Inventory Table must be agreed by each affected Registered Participant, AEMO and the relevant End User. - (d) Each MC must update the Inventory Table for the NMIs for which it is responsible on at least a monthly basis to ensure that the accuracy requirements in section 12.5 of Metrology Procedure: Part A are met.
-Any changes to the Inventory Table may only be made on a retrospective basis where: - (i) agreed by the MC and the affected Registered Participants, or - (ii) necessary to comply with clause 7.9.4 of the NER. - (e) The MC must communicate any material changes to the Inventory Table to the affected Registered Participants. - (f) The MC must provide the Inventory Table to relevant Registered Participants when requested.
+Any changes to the Inventory Table may only be made on a retrospective basis where: - (i) agreed by the MC and the affected Registered Participants; or - (ii) necessary to comply with clause 7.9.4 of the NER. - (e) The MC must communicate any material changes to the Inventory Table to and obtain agreement from the affected Registered Participants. - (f) The MC must provide the Inventory Table to relevant Registered Participants when requested.